Hello! My name is Raph and I live in San Francisco

 In 2010, I built Flockjot to help design teams collaborate remotely.

 I built it in HTML5 and node.js to solve the common design problem of organizing and clustering ideas.
 This was both an engineering challenge (as node.js was quite new at the time) and a design challenge as this involved deeply understanding the pain points of the design process.

 I particularly ❤ Framer, but my last obsession was learning some C# so I could dabble in Unity.

 I've now been designing for over a decade, but my path has taken detours through running a hip hop record label, helping private equity funds communicate their stories, running a design research conference, making games, and performing improv six days a week in Chicago.

 I got my Master of Design at the IIT Institute of Design, but my first education was in behavioral economics and psychology, which is why I've spent the last five years focused on designing for behavior change.

 Where did it all begin?

-I sold my first website in 2001, but really fell in love with product design in 2007 when I designed a tool that ended up automating my first job.
+I sold my first website in 2001, but really discovered product design in 2007 when I designed a tool that ended up automating my first job.

-It may not be much to look at now, 7 years later, but this web tool is still actively used to visualize the state of thousands of private equity funds and investor relationships.
+It may not be much to look at now, a decade later, but this web tool is still actively used to visualize the state of thousands of private equity funds and investor relationships.

 I had been acting as a researcher and designer at Acanthus, a private equity fundraiser.
 After this project, a dedicated researcher was no longer necessary.